-Of the 2,000,000 common stock units being offered pursuant to this prospectus, we are offering up to an aggregate of 1,500,000 units at the public offering price to U.S. holders of ordinary shares and American Despositary Receipts of Novogen, who beneficially owned their shares or receipts as of the close of business on October 20, 2003, and to our U.S. stockholders who beneficially owned their shares as of the close of business on October 20, 2003.
+Of the 2,080,000 common stock units being offered pursuant to this prospectus, up to an aggregate of 1,500,000 units are being offered at the initial public offering price to U.S. holders of ordinary shares and American Despositary Receipts of Novogen, who beneficially owned their shares or receipts as of the close of business on October 20, 2003, and to our U.S. stockholders who beneficially owned their shares as of that date.
 Janney Montgomery Scott LLC will act as our dealer manager in connection with our directed share subscription program.
 The common stock units being offered under our directed share subscription program are being offered concurrently with the common stock units to be sold in the underwritten offering.